-Rancho Linda Vista Exhibit Opens at Tohono Chul Park
+Rancho Linda Vista Artists at Tohono Chul Park

 For those not familiar, Tohono Chul is a beautifully laid out desert park inside of the City of Tucson, with several historic adobe buildings.
 The exhibit will remain on display through Wednesday, Feb.
-5. Special thanks are owed to Gallery Curator James Schaub and his Assistant Nicole George for their exemplary display and gracious reception.
+5. Special thanks are owed to Gallery Curator James Schaub and his Assistant Nicole George for their exemplary display and gracious receptions.

 Rancho Linda Vista was founded with the idea of providing a place where artists could create work and raise families in close relation to nature.
 With this same purpose in mind, the members of RLV, Inc. have recently purchased 34 acres of desert wilderness adjoining its southwest border.

 The land, which includes a prominent ridge toward which the ranch faces, is to be preserved as is.
 This land purchase is solely meant to ensure the protection of RLV and the larger communitys natural viewsheds and distinct rural character; it is expressly not intended for any form of individual or group profit.

 While the immediate purchase has been made possible through a private 10-year loan, a 10 percent rent increase, and numerous donations, RLV is now seeking to raise $100,000 through the generous support of friends, family and community.
 To this end, we will be hosting a number of cultural events over the next four years.

 2019 Summer Artist Residency Award Selection Announced